ivankukobko/ruby-calculator/README.md

 42.0
 ```

+Type `q` command to quit and `c` to clear previous results and input

+## Limitations

+Currently it converts all numbers to Float

 ## Testing

 If you are interested, how this stuff works, you can check out tests in `test/` folder and run them if needed: